CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ## Feature table

 Contains per-tile and per-point values that define where and how to render points.
-More information is available in the [Feature table specification](../FeatureTable/README.md).
+More information is available in the [feature table specification](../FeatureTable/README.md).

 The `pnts` feature table JSON schema is defined in [pnts.featureTable.schema.json](../../schema/pnts.featureTable.schema.json).